AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 ### Intervention Specialty

 At 3rd level, you gain a way to influence creatures around you.
-Choose one according to the god you serve:
+Choose one according to the [[Paragon Ideals.canvas|ideal]] you hold:

 #### Minor Disruption
 Your actions elevate yourself above others, either to further your own goals or even the playing field.
 When you and another creature compete using a skill (for example: [[Action Economy#^b70e3f|brawl action]] check, disarm check, insight check, stealth check, etc.), you may use this feature to subtract 1d4 from your opponent's roll or DC.
 You may also aid an ally within 30' this way by using a reaction.
 You also gain 1 proficiency level in the Deception skill.